Johnny Hunt

-Johnny M. Hunt (born July 17, 1952) is an American evangelical Christian pastor, author, and former president of the Southern Baptist Convention.
+Johnny M. Hunt (born July 17, 1952) is an American evangelical Christian pastor, author, and who served as the president of the Southern Baptist Convention.
 He was also formerly senior pastor of First Baptist Church Woodstock, in Woodstock, Georgia.
 He was the first Native American president of the SBC.
 He previously served as the Senior Vice President of the Evangelism & Leadership division of the North American Mission Board—the church planting and domestic evangelism arm of the SBC—speaking nationally to church leaders and congregants about sharing the Christian Gospel.

 Early life

 Hunt was born in Lumberton, North Carolina.
-He is a member of the Lumbee Native American Indian tribe based in North Carolina.
+He is a member of the state-recognized Lumbee Tribe of North Carolina.
 Hunt's father left the family when he was seven.
 He became an alcoholic and gambler at a young age, dropping out of school at 16 and managing a pool room.
 Hunt experienced a radical conversion to Christianity during this time, which he details in his book, Out of the Poolroom.
 After his conversion, he was mentored by several men from his home church in Wilmington, North Carolina and came to the realization that God had called him to ministry.
 He has earned degrees from Gardner-Webb College and the Southeastern Baptist Theological Seminary, and has also received honorary doctorates from Immanuel Baptist Theological Seminary, Covington Theological Seminary, and Tennessee Temple University.